anton-g-kulikov/smartcat-proto/README.md

 ```bash
 npm run build
 ```
 Builds the app for production.
-Outputs to `dist/` directory.
+Outputs to `docs/` directory (configured for GitHub Pages deployment).

 ### Preview